Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 * You are familiar with Heroku basics, have a Heroku account and access to Heroku CLI
 * You have a Qovery account
 * You have a [Github or Gitlab][urls.github] account
+* You have [configured your AWS account][guides.advanced.guide-amazon-web-services] on Qovery

 </Assumptions>